Family Tax Planning

-1. Determine what constitutes “alimony” and “separate maintenance payments” under §71 and their deduction or income treatment under §215, specify types of §71 “divorce or separation instruments” and identify how having an invalid decree, an amended instrument, or a premarital agreement impacts such an instrument.
+1. Determine what constitutes “alimony” and “separate maintenance payments” under §71 and their deduction or income treatment under §215 before and after 2019, specify types of §71 “divorce or separation instruments” and identify how having an invalid decree, an amended instrument, or a premarital agreement impacts such an instrument.

-2. Identify the tax treatment of alimony under instruments executed after 1984 based on the seven alimony requirements by:
+2. Define alimony for instruments executed after 1984 based on the seven alimony requirements by:

 a.
-Determining whether a cash payment is deemed made to or on behalf of a former spouse in order to characterize it as alimony noting the recharacterization of otherwise deductible alimony payments as nondeductible;
+Determining whether a cash payment is deemed made to or on behalf of a former spouse in order to characterize it as alimony or otherwise;

 b.
 Specifying when spouses are members of different households and the alimony pitfall of being required to make payments after a former spouse’s death;

 c.
-Determining what constitutes child support and alimony noting their different tax treatment particularly of payments made by a spouse who files a joint return with the recipient spouse; and
+Determining what constitutes child support and alimony citing their different tax treatment particularly of payments made by a spouse who files a joint return with the recipient spouse; and

 d.
 Selecting which payments are subject to the provision establishing a minimum term for alimony.

 a.
-Specifying pre-1985 alimony requirements, and determining periodic payments noting whether certain payments would have qualified under these rules; and
+Specifying pre-1985 alimony requirements, and determining periodic payments stating whether certain payments would have qualified under these rules; and

 b.
-Determining a marital or familial relationship noting the similarities and differences in the treatment of child support under current law and previous law.
+Determining a marital or familial relationship specifying the similarities and differences in the treatment of child support under current law and previous law.

-4. Recognize the deduction of alimony paid and reporting of alimony received noting the use alimony trusts to realize tax advantage and security, determine alimony recapture, and identify the use of annuity contracts and the tax treatment of alimony paid by an estate.
+4. Recognize the pre-2019 deduction of alimony paid and reporting of alimony received, recognize the use alimony trusts to realize tax advantage and security, determine alimony recapture, and identify the use of annuity contracts and the tax treatment of alimony paid by an estate.

 After studying the materials in Chapter 8, answer the exam questions 59 to 68.